-There are about 150 ghost towns in Utah, and they represent a fair share of this country’s ghost town collection.
+Utah has about 150 ghost towns, representing a fair share of this country’s ghost town collection.
 Other states such as Wyoming, Texas, or Arizona may come to mind, but the Beehive State is home to some of the most beautiful Old Western settings you’ve undoubtedly seen in a movie.

 Nevertheless, flooding and silt continued to plague the settlement until 1866, when the Black Hawk War broke out.
 The fear of Indian attacks spread widely, and consequently, all the Grafton residents relocated to Rockville, a city still around today.

 The town’s demise came after the steam locomotive became obsolete and the water filling station stopped serving its purpose.
-Consequently, Interstate 70 was built, effectively bypassing Cisco and giving tourists and travelers other towns to visit in its place.
+Consequently, Interstate 70 was built, effectively bypassing Cisco and giving tourists and travelers other towns to visit.

 If you have ever seen the Susan Sarandon film Thelma and Louise, you are familiar with this Old West town.
-It was a setting for this particular film where the lead characters participate in a policy-driven car chase that has them ride their automobile right off a cliff.
-The Man In Black himself, Johnny Cash, sings about this town in his song called Cisco Clifton’s Filling Station, further adding to this ghost town’s lore.
+The setting for this particular film was where the lead characters participate in a policy-driven car chase that has them ride their automobile off a cliff.
+The Man In Black himself, Johnny Cash, sings about this town in his song Cisco Clifton’s Filling Station, further adding to this ghost town’s lore.

-Nevertheless, it was during this same year that a great fire destroyed the majority of the town.
+Nevertheless, during this same year, a great fire destroyed most of the town.
 Despite attempts of rebuilding, the city and its mine gradually closed during the next five years, with the final blow coming during 1884 when the worldwide price of silver dropped substantially.
 By 1901, Silver Reef had been abandoned, demolished, and parts moved to the nearby town of Leeds.

-The remnants of this town’s foundation can still be found there, particularly the Wells Fargo building.
+The remnants of this town’s foundation, particularly the Wells Fargo building, can still be found there.
 There is one particular building where some historical memorabilia and replicas can be found if you want to visit and learn more.